open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Shuts down the processor.
 Called when the SDK is shut down.
 This is an opportunity for the processor to do any cleanup required.

-`Shutdown` SHOULD be called only once for each`MeasurementProcessor` instance.
-After the call to `Shutdow`, subsequent calls to `OnMeasure` are not allowed.
+`Shutdown` SHOULD be called only once for each `MeasurementProcessor` instance.
+After the call to `Shutdown`, subsequent calls to `OnMeasure` are not allowed.
 SDKs SHOULD ignore these calls gracefully, if possible.

 `Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.